nassir-malik/IOT-ESP8266-Google-Home/README.md

 5. Make suer sure you enter the correct URL for webhook in API.ai

 6. Make sure Google action option is enabled.

+7. If still does not work go to church and pray to God -:)